saumyasucharita/IoT_FirstAssignment.github.io/Anjay-esp32-client/Push_Button_Tutorial.md

 **Push Button Tutorial using Anjay ESP-32 LwM2M client**

 **Circuit Diagram**<br/>
 This type of push button switch has 4 pins (2 Pole Switch).
-Two pins on the left are connected, and both left and right sides are the same per the diagram:
+Two pins on the left are connected, and both left<br/>
+and right sides are the same per the diagram:<br/>
 ![PushButton_component](/Anjay-esp32-client/image/PushButton_component.JPG)<br/>
-When the button on the switch is pressed, the circuit is completed (your project is powered ON).
+When the button on the switch is pressed, the circuit is completed (your project is powered ON).<br/>
-(Referencd from C_Tutorial of Freenove Ultimate Starter Kit)
+(Referencd from C_Tutorial of Freenove Ultimate Starter Kit)<br/>

 Working circuit connections:<br/>
 1. Connect the terminal 1 of push button to a 10 kilo ohm resistor.<br/>
-2. Connect the other end of resistor to GPIO pin 13.<br/>
+2. Connect the other end of resistor to GPIO pin 13 using a jumper cable.<br/>
 3. Connect the other side of terminal 1 of push button to another 10 kilo ohm resistor which is connected to 3.3 V power supply.
-4. Connect terminal 2 of push button to the Ground.
+4. Connect terminal 2 of push button to the Ground using a jumper cable.
 ![Circuit_Diagram_Push_Button](/Anjay-esp32-client/image/Circuit_Diagram_Push_Button.jpeg)<br/>

 **Configuration changes needed:**